ingararntzen/timingdocs/docs/source/events.rst

 Execution
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-When an event is triggered, the execution of event callbacks are always decoupled using ``Promise.then()``.
+When an event is triggered, the execution of event callbacks is always decoupled using ``Promise.then()``.
 This avoids nested invocation of event callbacks which may be confusing and hard to debug.

 This
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 It is also possible to control the value of the ``this`` object during event callback execution.
-This is particularly useful when the callback handler is a class method, thus the callback handler must be invoked with ``this`` set to the class instance.
+This is useful when the callback handler is a class method, thus the callback handler must be invoked with ``this`` set to the class instance.
 There are at least three ways to achieve this.